Eurasian Watermilfoil – Dealing with the Threat

 Since then a very comprehensive report was completed thanks in particular to Peter Andrews with input from our EWM team and Dr. Heilman.
 The FLCA 2023 EWM Management Year End Report can be downloaded here.
 SOLitude also completed a report for submission to the MECP as required.
 We are in the final stages of merging the two reports and will post that here as soon as it is available for those who would like to review the more technical aspects of the treatment.
 Farlain Lake is the first inland lake in Canada to be treated with the newly registered ProcellaCOR FX by a licensed applicator certified by SePRO for ProcellaCOR FX..
 SePRO has produced a video reflecting our project as part of its Lakes and Ponds Heroes program.
 You can watch the video by clicking on this link.

-The work doesn’t stop there.
-We have already submitted our 2024 plan to DFO and MECP based on the 2023 project and results seen in the fall.
-Once ice is out and our work boat launched, another thorough underwater review will be completed in the spring and the treatment plan finalized based on the results.
-The Farlain Lake 2024 EWM Integrated Management Plan Final is available here to download for your information and updates will be provided on an ongoing basis.
+The work didn’t stop there.
+The 2024 work plan was submitted to DFO and MECP based on the 2023 project and results seen in the fall.
+Approval was received for the application of ProcellaCOR again in 2024 if needed.
+The Farlain Lake 2024 EWM Integrated Management Plan Final is available here to download for your information.
+The focus was on continued evaluation of the results of the 2023 treatment.

 The FLCA is happy to answer questions and provide additional information to share our experience with others battling this invasive plant.
 Simply contact the FLCA via email at inquiries@farlainlake.ca and we will respond as quickly as possible.